Skip to main content Skip to footer

 • Meeting strategic objectives to the benefit of residents and visitors.

-As such, the CPP provides standardized approach to partnership development which assists the County in identifying and prioritizing appropriate projects where partnerships are suitable, a mechanism to fairly and equitably assess potential and existing partnerships and a means to make decisions related to partnering with outside interests.
+As such, the CPP provides a standardized approach to partnership development which assists the County in identifying and prioritizing appropriate projects where partnerships are suitable and includes a mechanism to fairly and equitably assess potential and existing partnerships and a means to make decisions related to partnering with outside interests.

-The intent of the Fields and Parks Management Policy is to create a framework to address the following:
+The Fields and Parks Management Policy creates a framework to address the following:

 • Tools to assess when Haldimand County would like to enter into a Fields and Parks Management partnership with a community group;

-• Roles and responsibilities of Haldimand County Staff and the Fields and Parks Management Groups in the ongoing operations of the County’s fields, parks and other recreational amenities;
+• Roles and responsibilities of Haldimand County staff and the Fields and Parks Management Groups in the ongoing operations of County fields, parks and other recreational amenities;

 • Funding parameters to support the activities of the Fields and Parks Management Groups including ongoing operations and maintenance as well as capital projects (Appendix A);

-• Risk management, including volunteer health and safety, insurance, inspections, training, operating standards and public conduct and rentals.
+• Risk management, including requirements for volunteer health and safety, insurance, inspections, training, operating standards, public conduct and rentals.

 3. Definitions